 Sandra Soderlund is organist at the Unitarian Universalist Church of Berkeley besides teaching harpsichord, clavichord, and organ at Mills College.
 Dr. Soderlund holds degrees from Stanford University, the University of Southern California, and Bethany College, Lindsborg, Kansas.
 She is the editor of scholarly editions of keyboard works, the author of articles on performance practices and of a book, "Organ Technique: An Historical Approach."
 She has recorded for Arkay and Albany Records.

+While teaching at Mills, Mr. Hull is also a private teacher and coach shaping the lives of young musicians in the Bay Area.
 Mr. Hull was born in Tacoma, Washington, and began studying horn at age ten.
 He received his Bachelor of Music degree from University of Puget Sound, where he studied with Christopher Leuba, and his Masters from Northwestern University, where he was a student of Richard Oldberg.

 William Winant, "one of the best avant-garde percussionists working today" according to music critic Mark Swed (Los Angeles Times, Wall Street Journal), has performed with some of the most innovative and creative musicians of our time, including John Cage, Iannis Xenakis, Keith Jarrett, Anthony Braxton, James Tenney, Cecil Taylor, Steve Reich and Musicians, Jean-Philippe Collard, Frederic Rzewski, Ursula Oppens, Joan LaBarbara, Oingo Boingo, and the Kronos String Quartet.
 He is principal percussionist with the San Francisco Contemporary Music Players and the John Zorn Chamber Ensemble.
 Since 1995 he has been the percussionist with the avant-rock band Mr. Bungle, has made two recordings ("Disco Volante" and "California" on Warner Brothers), and has toured throughout the world with the group.
 In March of 1997 he participated in the world premiere of Lou Harrison's quintet "Rhymes with Silver" featuring cellist Yo-Yo Ma and the Mark Morris Dance Group, and has toured the piece throughout the United States and Great Britain.
 In the fall of 2003, celebrating the 50th anniversary of the Merce Cunningham Dance Company, Mr. Winant, along with composers Takehisa Kosugi and Christian Wolff, created music for a series of eight special "Events" staged by Merce Cunningham and Dancers at London's Turbine Hall at the Tate Modern.
 He has made over 130 recordings, covering a wide variety of genres, including music by Earle Brown, John Zorn, Pauline Oliveros, Luc Ferrari, Karlheinz Stockhausen, Danny Elfman ("Batman Returns"), Souxie and the Banshees, The Ex, Han Bennink, White Out with Jim O'Rourke, and the Thurston Moore Trio.
 His recording of Lou Harrison's "La Koro Sutro" (which he produced for New Albion Records) was the New York Times Critic's Choice for best contemporary recording of 1988.
 In 1999 he produced a recording of 20th-century avant-garde composers with the influential rock band Sonic Youth; "Goodbye 20th-Century" (SYR4) was hailed by both The Los Angeles Times and New York's Village Voice as one of the best compendiums of this type of music ever recorded.